stassa/louise/README.md

 true.
 ```

-Note that some of the clauses in the `Background knowledge` section are
+Note that only the of clauses in the `Background knowledge` section are
+encapsulated, while their bodies are left alone.
+More precisely, the only
-encapsulated as clauses of the predicate `m` and some as clauses of the
+literals that are encapsulated are the literals of the predicates defined as
-predicate `p`.
-The `m` clauses encapsulate the definitions of predicates
-declared as background knowledge of a learning target, while the `p` clauses
+background knowledge for a learning target, in `background_knowledge/2`.
+That is
+because those literals will be unified with the literals of metarules during
+resolution.
+Literals of other predicates do not directly participate in
+resolution with metarules and so do not need to be encapsulated.
+This also makes
-encapsulate the predicates in the closure of the predicates declared as
+it easier to use arbitrary Prolog predicates in the body of background
+predicates, whereas the heads of background predicates' clauses must be strictly
+_datalog_ (i.e. they cannot include functions, or what Prolog calls "compound
+terms").

-background knowledge.
-In the case of the `grandmother/1` target, `mother/2` and
+In the example above, the heads of the clauses of `mother/2` and `parent/2` are
-`parent/2` are declared as background knowledge and so they are encapsulated as
+encapsulated because they are declared as background knowledge for the learning
+target, `grandmother/2`. `mother/2` is defined extensionally, as a set of ground
+atoms and so it does not have a body to encapsulate.

+Note that there is a second set of `mother/2` clauses that are _not_
-clauses of `m/3`, but `father/2` is in the closure of `parent/2`, therefore it
+encapsulated.
+These are found in the closure of `parent/2` along with the
-is encapsulated in clauses of `p/3`.
+extensional definition of `father/2`.
+During learning, clauses that are not
+encapsulated will not be unified, and so resolved, with metarules' literals, but
+instead will be interpreted only to complete the learning proof.

 ### Listing MIL problem statistics